 Email is a main method of City communication.
 For consistency and to keep residents, vendors, and co-workers from having to search for contact information, the following information should be included in all email signatures.
 This applies to both sending and replying to emails.

 While email communication can be less formal than a staff report or publication, it is essential that all city employees remember that their emails are publicly disclosable and to uphold standards of professionalism in all their interactions over email.

+When drafting an email about or to a person that has not yet been met in-person, consider using gender neutral pronouns rather than assuming the gender based on the name.
+For instance, “After checking with the Public Works Director, I will follow up with them about a future meeting.”

-StandardsEmails should be composed in Calibri font at size 11, which is the default for almost all Outlook email.
+Standards: Emails should be composed in Calibri font at size 11, which is the default for almost all Outlook email.

 To update your email signature, search “signature” in the Outlook search bar and then click “signatures” under actions.
 From there, you can edit your email signature.